ArcadiusMC/website/content/wiki/team.md

 Players earn it through activity and proving that they can be useful in one of the following areas:
 - **Coding**: These players help create and maintain the server's custom plugins code.
-Their importance to the server cannot be overstated, but prepare to be bullied by Julie. *(I'm nice, I promise)*
+Their importance to the server cannot be overstated.
+- **Building**: These players help build structures, events and more for the server.
 - **Improving**: These players know how all features on the server work, know how to improve them and can provide their help in the process.
 For example: balancing features or economy management.
 - **Policing**: These players know about all the rules and punishments, how to act maturely in conflicts and are able to diffuse sticky situations.
-- **Building**: These players help build structures, events and more for the server.

 Players with this role have extra perms in-game, such as:
 - Access to spectator and teleporting,